-- Assist students in coping with peer pressure and emerging personal, social and emotional problems - Initiate and appropriately document teacher/student/counselor conference and parent/teacher/student/counselor conferences, as necessary, as a way to resolve problems - 3.
-Regularly review with students their educational progress and career plans. - 4.
-Provide information to assist students with career planning - 5.
-Encourage students to benefit from the curriculum and extracurricular programs. - 6.
-Coordinate Intervention Support Services, as needed, with student, parent, Building Principal and teachers
+- 1. Assist students in coping with peer pressure and emerging personal, social, and emotional problems; - 2.
+Initiate teacher/student/counselor conferences and parent/ teacher/student/ counselor conferences, as necessary, as a way to resolve problems; - 3.
+Regularly review with students their educational progress and career plans; - 4.
+Provide information to assist students with career planning; - 5.
+Encourage students to benefit from the curriculum and extracurricular programs.